chrisyeh96/chrisyeh96.github.io/_posts/2021-05-19-schur-complement.md

 <details markdown="block" class="proof"><summary>Proof</summary>

-A matrix is invertible if and only if its determinant is nonzero (LADR 10.24 and 10.42).
+A square matrix is invertible if and only if its determinant is nonzero (LADR 9.50).
 Combining this fact with the previous lemma yields the desired result.

 Furthermore, the proof of the previous lemma shows that if $$A$$ and $$M/A$$ are invertible, then all 3 matrices in the factorization of $$M$$ have nonzero determinant and are therefore invertible.
 This naturally leads to a derivation of the inverse of $$M$$:

-$$
-\begin{aligned}
+$$\begin{aligned}
     M^{-1}
     &= \begin{bmatrix} I_n & A^{-1} B \\ \zero & I_m \end{bmatrix}^{-1}
        \begin{bmatrix} A & \zero \\ \zero & M/A \end{bmatrix}^{-1}